krystal/objectstore/README.md

 ## Background

-* We want to be able to replicate small files from our application other servers.
+* We want to be able to replicate small files from our application to other servers.
 * We want the backend system to be simple and easy to deploy.
 * We don't want to store these files on our primary database server.
 * We're not Facebook or Twitter.